Play & Learn

 Most moms usually experience edema or water retention, or what we usually call manas in Filipino.
-This is because a woman’s body, during pregnancy, produces 50 percent more blood and body fluids for the baby’s growth.
+This is because a woman’s body, during pregnancy, produces and body fluids for the baby’s growth.
 Post-birth, these fluids can’t just suddenly disappear from the body.

 Your feet and legs will be swollen but please consult your OB-Gyne if anything feels and looks unusual.
 Doctors usually advise comfortable walks around the house to help normalize blood circulation and lessen the swelling.
 Start with 10 steps in your living room, gradually increasing the number of steps.
 OB Gynes also recommend elevating your legs to decrease edema.